-When applying for a dog please be prepared to adopt the dog if approved.
-Please do not ask us to hold a dog over 7 days.
-We are based out of homes and foster homes and this limits the amount of dogs that we can save and help.
+In the case that you want to commit to adopting a dog that you have been aproved for but are unable to arrange a meet and greet in such a short amount of time we do occasionally put a hold on pets.
 Please be aware that you may be asked to put a deposit on a dog if you are asking for us to hold it for you.
 This allows us to know that you are serous since some dogs can be very popular and have many applications in on them.
 Although, do be aware if you do not come to adopt your pet you will forfeit the deposit.
 This deposit if non refundable and only holds the dog for 7 days.
 It will be used towards the adoption fee when you come see your new adopted friend.

 Not able to make the drive?
 We do have a couple of wonderful volunteers that will help with transport if requested.
 They do so on their own and although they are donating their time they do ask for gas to be reimbursed.
 At this time the group that we work with does charge .60 a mile in order to transport dogs.This allows us to help people who are unable to come to Yakima.
-They are able to do transports in other states as well.
-As we do allow out of state adoptions.
+They are able to do transports in other states as well, as we do allow out of state adoptions.

 In order to adopt a dog from Rising Phoenix Mastiff Rescue we need to get an application submitted.
 We need to get as much info from you as possible to know if the dog your interested in is a good fit.
 We do require different things for different dogs.
 We do require a fenced yard.
 Some dogs require specific fencing.
 We also require a letter from your landlord or insurance company so we know that it is okay to take on such a big dog and big responsibility.
 We want to put the right dog in your home, not just any dog.
 It needs to be a good fit for both of you or neither will be happy.
 Some of our dogs can not be with small kids, some LOVE kids.
 A lot of our requirements are based on the dogs themselves.
 Some LOVE people, and some do not.
 Some need to be in homes with Mastiff experience.
 And some are easy going buddies that can help you walk through your first mastiff experience.
 Once these guys have a paw print on your heart its hard to live with out one.

-The adoption fee includes spay/neuter, age-appropriate vaccinations, microchip ( for dogs over 6 mo), worming, flea-treatment, and medical issues in some cases this means cherry eye, entropia, tumor removal, and other issues, and dental work (if needed), we also try very hard for all of our dogs to have at least basic training as well, so many of our dogs have spent some one on one time with a trainer.
+The adoption fee includes spay/neuter( if over 6 mo), age-appropriate vaccinations, worming, flea-treatment, and medical issues in some cases this means cherry eye, entropia, tumor removal, and other issues resolved.
+We also try very hard for all of our dogs to have at least basic training as well, so many of our dogs have spent some one on one time with a trainer.
 Where they are worked with sit, down, stay, wait, walking nicely on leash, house and crate training.
 We also have a number of trainers that we know and work with.
 Depending on your area we may be able to get you in touch with one of them.
 Often these trainers will offer a discount if you adopted a pet through us!

 At times animals come in with higher-than-average medical needs, and those needs must be financially met.
 Sadly right now we have many more dogs with medical needs coming in the normal.
 Many of these needs cost over 1200-2500 to fix.
-We do our best to help as many special needs dogs as possable.
+We do our best to help as many special needs dogs as possible.

 Your adoption fee will be applied to the rescue and care of many more animals in need; routine items like vaccines, de-wormers, microchips and of course, a high-quality kibble must be purchased, and at times, dental work and other health issues must be addressed so it helps to have extra funds on hand to work with when those things come around Also since we are a rescue that works with animals all over the USA and Canada it helps us get these animals to and from a foster home that can help them.
-Often a single transport will cost upwards of 1000.00.
+Often a single transport will cost upwards of 2500.00.

 Thank you for understanding our fee structures and why they are what they are!